fourstix/Elfos-Diskless-Rom/MChipBuildSteps.md

 Build the MChip Elf/OS Diskless ROM
 -----------------------------------

-  1. Copy source files to mchip\\source subdirectory
+  1. Copy source files to mchip\\source subdirectory.
     * Copy all assembly files from temp\\Elfos-Diskless-Rom-main\\source directory to the mchip\\source directory.
     * It's not necessary to copy the tools subdirectory or any files in it.

   2. Copy the include files to the mchip\\include subdirectory.
     * Copy the bios.inc, ops.inc and opscode.inc files from temp\\Elfos-Diskless-Rom-main\\include directory to the mchip\\include directory.

   3. Run the mchip_build.bat batch file in the mchip\\source directory.
     * The mchip_build.bat will create all the hex files from the source.
     * An individual hex file can be created by using the mchip_hex.bat batch file and passing it the name of the assembly file.
 For example, the command *mchip_hex bios.asm* should create the bios.hex file.

   4. Copy all nine hex files into the mchip\\merge directory.

   5. Run the make_mchip.bat batch file to merge the hex files into the MChip Elf/OS Diskless ROM mchip.hex file.
     * The file created will be named mchip.hex.
     * This file can be loaded into your PROM burner to create the ROM.
     * The file has an origin at $0000 and should be 32K in size when loaded.